 Types of Pit Bull

 Depending on colors, sizes, zones, and other breeding issues, there are good numbers of Pit Bull Breeds found all around.
-Few of them are well-known and few are not.
+Few of them are well-known, and few are not.
+For more information about pitbull, read everything you need to know about pitbull.
 However, we are including almost all types of Pit Bull Dogs so far known in the following list:

 - American Pit Bull Terrier;